PotionApps/potionx/docs/docs/conventions/overview.md

 ├─ lib
 │  ├─ some_project_name # The main data layer
 │  │   ├─ user_identities
-│  │   │  ├─ user_identity.ex # user_identity model used by Potinx Auth
+│  │   │  ├─ user_identity.ex # user_identity model used by Potionx Auth
 │  │   │  ├─ user_identity_mock.ex # mock of user_identity for testing purposes
 │  │   │  └─ user_identity_service.ex
 │  │   │  # the service used to create/query/edit user identities